-In Islamic Finance, The ijarah is a type of contract in which a bank (considering the need/choice of a customer) purchases an asset and rent it out to the customer normally for long term period.
-Upon completion of ijarah contract, the asset is gifted or sold at a token amount to the customer.
+In Islamic Finance, The ijarah is a type of contract in which a bank (considering the need/choice of a customer) purchases an asset and rents it out to the customer normally for long term period.
+Upon completion of the Ijarah contract, the asset is gifted or sold at a token amount to the customer.
 The main feature of this Islamic kind of lease contract is that it has no interest payments like a conventional lease contract does.

-Suppose Subhan Bank is leading Islamic Bank in your country.
-It offers the car ijarah contract to its customers in which a car according to customer choice is purchased by the bank and rented out to the customer for 5 years.
-After the completion of 5 years when the bank has recovered its costs and made a reasonable profit then the car is gifted or sold at a very little amount to the customer.
+Suppose Subhan Bank is a leading Islamic Bank in your country.
+It offers the car ijarah contract to its customers, in which a car according to the customer choice is purchased by the bank and rented out to the customer for 5 years.
+After completion of 5 years when the bank has recovered its costs and made a reasonable profit then the car is gifted or sold at a very little amount to the customer.

 Types of Ijarah

-In operating ijarah (Sale), ownership is not transferred to the customer after completion of ijarah period rather the asset is sale out on consent of the customer to him/her whereas in ijarah muntahia bittamleek (Gift), the asset is transferred in the name of the customer without any payment.
+In an operating Ijarah (Sale), ownership is not transferred to the customer after completion of the Ijarah period rather the asset is sale out on consent of the customer to him/her whereas in the Ijarah muntahia bittamleek (Gift), the asset is transferred in the name of the customer without any payment.

 Conventional Lease Contract vs. Ijarah